MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/configurations.md

 ### Defining resource instances

 As shown in the prior example, configuration documents include a collection of resource instances.
-Together, the instances describe a system's desired state.
+Together, the instances describe the desired state of a system.
 A configuration document can include any number of resource instances.
-The instances can be of any available DSC Resource.

 A resource instance declaration always includes:

 - `name` - A short, human-readable name for the instance that's unique in the document.
-This name is used for logging and it helps to document an instance's purpose in the document.
+This name is used for logging and it helps describe the purpose of the instance.
-- `type` - The [fully qualified type name][02] for the resource to identify the resource DSC should use to manage the instance.
+- `type` - The [fully qualified type name][02] of the resource that DSC should use to manage the instance.
 - `properties` - The desired state for the instance.
 DSC validates the values against the resource's instance schema.